 Chapter 1: The power dynamics in tutorials

-Part 1: The ignorant school master: power dynamics in teaching and learning
+Part 1: The Ignorant Schoolmaster: power dynamics in teaching and learning

 Part 2: The reproduction of power dynamics in tutorials

-A. Behind the screen: Traces of patriarchal representation
+A. Behind the screen: traces of patriarchal representation

 B. The commodification of immateriality

 Momentarily I was excited about the cost reduction.
 I’ve been using Coursera as a resource since 2014, after I graduated from college and lost my entitlements for organized education.
 My college experience studying fine art revolved around limited technical knowledge, and Coursera greatly made up for that.
-Even the most entry-level courses such as HTML/CSS invited me to discover a brand new field.
-I was able to apply these skills to the informal web design jobs I had landed on.
+Even the most entry-level courses in topics such as HTML/CSS invited me to discover a brand new field.
+I was able to apply these skills to the informal web design jobs I had landed.
 Coming outside of design training, those jobs were the limited choices I was qualified for.
 But as I acquired new knowledge assets offered by Coursera, I was invited for more fulfilling and challenging opportunities.
 Under such humble circumstances, the significance of Coursera was invaluable: it helped me to gain intellectual and technical advancement autonomously.

 Seeing the invitation valued at \$1, I wanted to try out Coursera again.
 But as I proceeded to subscribe, I was still obstructed by a paywall asking for \$49.
 Since I live in the Netherlands, I used a VPN service to route my IP address back to China to see if it made any difference, but the paywall remained.
-I felt fed up with the ever lingering presence of the paywall and closed the browser tab.
+I felt fed up with the ever-lingering presence of the paywall and closed the browser tab.

-The trajectory of Coursera from an open access reservoir to a certificate vending machine consisted one segment of my journey looking for intellectual emancipation.
-In the beginning, I was garnered as one of the many loyal users, convinced of its egalitarian vision for open knowledge access.
+The trajectory of Coursera, from an open-access reservoir to a certificate-vending machine, constituted one segment of my quest for intellectual emancipation.
+In the beginning, I was garnered as one of many loyal users, convinced as I was of its egalitarian vision for open knowledge access.
 Indeed, before its closure of resources, Coursera helped me to realize mobilities of various sorts: intellectual, technical, and economical.
-The realization of mobilities was only temporary.
-The Californian Ideology analyzed such course of disillusion from the perspective of techno-capitalism, under which immaterial resources such as course certificates were commodified and traded (Barbrook & Cameron, 1995).
-With the commodification of immaterial assets, the structural inequalities between the privileged and the deprived enlarged even further.
+This realization of mobilities, however, was only temporary.
+An essay titled “The Californian Ideology” (Barbrook & Cameron, 1995) analyzed the growth of disillusion from the perspective of techno-capitalism, under which immaterial resources such as course certificates are commodified and traded.
+With the commodification of immaterial assets, the structural inequalities between the privileged and the deprived increase even further.

 Chapter 2: How disembodied experiences produce power

-Part 1: Portsmouth Sinfonia and the phonograph
+Part 1: The Portsmouth Sinfonia and the phonograph

 The entry of the phonograph to common households radically changed how music was produced and experienced.
 In a recording studio, the sound of the music underwent a transformative process of abstraction.
-Sound, as an embodied substance, was reduced to wavelengths, and represented by corresponding grooves engraved onto the records’ surfaces.
-Steven Connor’s study of sound helps to articulate what's lost due to the abstraction process (Connor, 2000, 2010).
-To start with, sound is a profoundly embodied substance, defined not only by the audio attributes we conventionally assign to it, but also by other embodied attributes unregarded for sound, such as space.
+Sound, as an embodied substance, was reduced to wavelengths represented by corresponding grooves engraved onto the records’ surfaces.
+Steven Connor’s study of sound helps to articulate what was lost in this abstraction process (Connor, 2000, 2010).
+To start with, sound is a profoundly embodied substance, defined not only by the audio attributes we conventionally assign to it, but also by other embodied attributes not usually regarded as sound, such as space.
 “Sound assumes space, and clings to that space.
 If I record a sound in one space, and play it back in another room, at another time, the sound recorded refuses to relinquish its hold on the space in which it first resounded.”
 (Connor, 2010)

 The abstraction process was not only purely technical.
-As Connor interlinked sound with space, he referred to the pure sensual effects from these qualities.
+As Connor interlinked sound with space, he referred to the pure sensual effects of these qualities.
 Aside from the sensual, space is ever laden with social and cultural implications.
 The abstraction process also entailed the deprivation of the social and cultural dimensions of experiencing sound.
-The townspeople never met the musicians employed in the orchestras in the capital – a relationship unlike the ones they had with the local band.
+The townspeople in the provinces never met the musicians employed in the orchestras in the capital – a relationship unlike the one they had with the local band.
 Lisa Gitelman’s extensive research on inscriptive techniques revealed how phonographs and records circulated widely as consumerist items (Gitelman, 1999).
 From their relative lightness, they were extremely portable and easy to trade.
 The affordable prices also contributed to their popularity.
 Underlying this change is the possibility to commodify immateriality, such as embodied experiences.

 Part 2: Disembodied learning experiences from childhood